-At the top, a toolbar provides buttons to manually add, delete, and replace records.
-When the "+" (add) button is clicked, the current analysis information is added to the database.
+Click the "+" (add) button to add the current analysis information to the database.

 Click the "-" (delete) button to delete the selected records from the database; if the button is grayed, there are no records selected.

 Click the replace button to store the current analysis into an existing record in the database.